Fiona Watt: Leadership

-Watt has played a key role in promoting UK government investment in stem cell research, for example as specialist adviser to the House of Lords Science and Technology Committee.
-She is past-president of the British Society for Cell Biology and the International Society for Stem Cell Research (ISSCR).
-She has served as Editor-in-Chief of Journal of Cell Science for 20 years and then as a founding Deputy Editor of eLife.
-Fiona Watt is a vocal advocate for women in science.
-In a series of articles and interviews with women scientists (2004-2005) she examined the struggles women face in 'getting to the top'.
+Watt has played a key role in promoting UK government investment in stem cell research, for example, as specialist adviser to the House of Lords Science and Technology Committee.
+She is also the former president of the British Society for Cell Biology and the International Society for Stem Cell Research (ISSCR).
+She served as Editor-in-Chief of Journal of Cell Science for 20 years and then as a founding Deputy Editor of eLife.
+Watt is a vocal advocate for women in science.
+In a series of articles and interviews with women scientists (2004-2005), she examined the struggles women face in 'getting to the top'.

-At the Medical Research Council she launched a programme to enable full-time clinicians to participate in research; worked with and engaged Black and Minority Ethnic PhD students to identify new ways to support their academic careers; and developed new initiatives in multi-morbidity, adolescent mental health and pain.
+At the Medical Research Council she launched a programme to enable full-time clinicians to participate in research; worked with and engaged Black and Minority Ethnic PhD students to identify new ways to support their academic careers; and developed new initiatives in multimorbidity, adolescent mental health and pain.
 In 2020, Watt spearheaded efforts to fund coronavirus research, helping to ensure that the first awards from UKRI/DHSC were made just as the scale of the pandemic was becoming apparent.
 During Watt’s tenure as MRC Executive Chair, she oversaw the decision to close the Mammalian Genetics Unit.
 This strategic decision was decried by over 150 researchers and leading geneticists internationally, including Elizabeth Fisher and Robin Lovell-Badge.
 Following a Strategic Review in 2019, the MRC Council concluded that in light of scientific advances to create more complex clinically-related mouse models, it was timely to focus on new investments on targeted programmes that are integrated with human disease modelling.
 Professor Owen Sansom was appointed Director of the new National Mouse Genetics Network.
 The Medical Research Council invested more than £20 million in the network bringing together a package of challenge-focused research clusters distributed across the UK and a long term partnership with the Mary Lyon Centre at Harwell.

-In December 2020 a whistleblowing investigation was triggered by UK Research and Innovation (UKRI) to investigate claims that Watt had acted in a bullying manner.
-The investigation was completed in May 2021 and concluded there was a need to take action against Watt.
-UKRI said it accepted the investigation’s findings and that "appropriate action has been taken".
-Watt offered written apologies for her behavior to multiple individuals.

-Following the whistleblowing investigation, Watt remained in post until her current term as MRC Executive Chair ended in early 2022.
-She then took up her new position as director of the European Molecular Biology Organization.
-As a result of the outcome of this whistle blowing investigation, in December 2021 Watt was blocked from applying to the biomedical research funder Wellcome for 12 months and is required to hand over management of her existing grants to colleagues.
+In December 2020 a whistleblowing investigation was triggered by UK Research and Innovation (UKRI), determining that Watt had acted in a bullying manner.
+She offered written apologies to multiple individuals.
+Watt remained in post until her term as MRC Executive Chair ended in early 2022, then took up her new position as director of the European Molecular Biology Organization.